N3dal/password-generator/README.md

 # Password Generator CLI

-simple script for generate passwords, with some extra stuff.
+simple script for generate passwords, with some extra stuff, you can either generate passwords with interactive or using the, command.

 TO-DO: